FedorIvanov37/SVFE-IPC-Monitoring/README.md

 >Short: IPC is inter-process communication.
 Internal data exchange, performing during processing the system tasks.

-Internal SV IPC based on a kit of FIFO-channels for messaging between two application modules.
-The channels are called Message Queues, application modules are Processes.
+Internal SV IPC based on a Message Queues, uses for messaging between two Processes.
 Each Message Queue has a Sender and Receiver Processes.
 Sender and Receiver is a kind of role of the Process during internal data exchange.

-SV-application is a group of independent modules, separated according to single-responsibility principle.
-Add mentioned before these modules are called Processes.
-The Process uses Message Queues and shared memory segments for inter-process communication.
-Chain of Processes connected to each other using the Message Queues.
-A card transaction e.g. card purchase request is a message, which flows through the Processes conveyor step-by-step, using Message Queues as a transport.

 ![image](https://www.tutorialspoint.com/inter_process_communication/images/message_queue.jpg)
 > On the picture Process A as a Sender sends message to Process B using Message Queue.
 Message Queue receives and transfers the message to the Receiver Process B. Process B receives the message as the Receiver and makes its own part of work.
 When work of Process B will be finished the message will be sent forth using another Message Queue.